 For the speakers, the talks are a great opportunity to present your work in a supportive environment.
 Unlike departmental talks, they challenge your own understanding of your material by forcing you to distill it into a form understandable to a lay audience.
 Drinks are served, and after the talk, the speaker and a guest are invited by Trinity Hall to dinner at Grad Hall, complete with a bottle of wine.

 The McMenemy Seminars are run according to the McMenemy Guidelines.
-The seminar organizer for the 2015-2016 academic year is Martin Walker.
+The seminar organizers for the 2017-2018 academic year are Aime Rankin and Philipp Verpoort.
 For further information or to give a seminar, please contact the co-ordinators at firstname.lastname@example.org.

 All people presently or once affiliated with Trinity Hall are welcome to attend these seminars: this includes undergraduates, post-docs, fellows, staff, alumni, and others!